Help Desk Services from CIBSE Certification

 On a call back, the Help Desk will leave a voicemail for the LCEA if there is no answer.
 The Help Desk will make additional attempts to contact the client for 2 consecutive days.
 If the client has not responded to the Help Desk after the second day, the ticket will be marked as closed.

 Setting Priority Levels for Request

 Calls and Emails

 The Help Desk will make every effort to resolve the issue at the time of the service call.
 This will be the initial method for resolving issues provided that a qualified team member is available.

 During those times when a qualified team member is unavailable at the time of the call, and for email requests, the Help Desk will log and assign priorities based on the specific definitions referred to above.
 Requests will be handled according to the priority assigned to them and dealt with according to the LCEA Help Desk Response Times.

 It is important that the LCEA chooses the correct priority level when creating the ticket, so that we may effectively process all requests.
-However, it is at the discretion of the Help Desk Manager or Team Lead to downgrade or upgrade a ticket priority if they consider it necessary.
+However, it is at the discretion of the Help Desk Manager to downgrade or upgrade a ticket priority if they consider it necessary.